lunaticwhat/asus-q170t-hackintosh/README.md

 Since this is just a early release, I will looking for contributes from the whole Hackintosh community, and you to fix everything left ;)

 ## Updating.

+A big thanks to r/hackintosh, tonymacx86, Hackintosh Vietnam, and specially who made all the bootloader, kext, fix, patches, etc.. !